 The ASCE Anchorage Branch meetings are typically held on the third Tuesday of each month at the Moose Lodge (4211 Arctic Boulevard), doors opening at 11:30 and meeting commences at noon.
-Check the calendar for meeting details and other ASCE events.
+Check the calendar or visit our events page at https://asce-anchorage.eventbrite.com for meeting details, RSVP, and other ASCE events.

 The American Society of Civil Engineers represents more than 150,000 members of the civil engineering profession in 177 countries.
 Founded in 1852, ASCE is the nation’s oldest engineering society.

 The Society advances civil engineering technical specialties through nine dynamic Institutes and leads with its many professional- and public-focused programs.

 Member strength: all career stages + students; all sectors & disciplines